scala/docs.scala-lang/_overviews/FAQ/index.md

 For an alternative way to detect the Scala 3 version, see [this gist](https://gist.github.com/romanowski/de14691cab7340134e197419bc48919a).

+There is a proposal to provide something easier at [scala/scala3#22144](https://github.com/scala/scala3/issues/22144).

 ### Why is my (abstract or overridden) `val` null?

 <!-- this is left over from a previous version of the FAQ.